 Online indexes - sometimes called databases - provide you with citations to scholarly and popular articles, book chapters, etc. published by both academic and popular publishers.
-Each index has its own "look," but most will allow searches by keyword(s), subject(s), author(s), title, and/or source (journal title, book title, etc.).

 Google Scholar is a search engine that points you to scholarly literature; it is particularly good at discovering publications that are freely-accessible online.
 For best results, use Google Scholar as one of several tools in your literature search - combine Google Scholar searches with those in relevant online indexes found at the "Online Indexes" tab.